quhaichao/SpaCon_results_reproduction/docs/source/index.rst

 =========================================

-This tutorial contains detailed reproduction code for the main results in the article **"SpaCon: Integrative Analysis of Spatial Transcriptome and Connectome**.
+This tutorial contains detailed reproduction code for the main results in the article **"SpaCon: Integrative Analysis of Spatial Transcriptome and Connectome"**.

 .. toctree::